mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Why do N-type semiconductors typically have lower resistance?

 ## Diodes
 - How does a diode work?
 - What are the different kinds of diodes?
 - What's the typical forward voltage drop across a dioide?
 Why is it this value?
+- How can you build an ideal diode?

 ## BJTs
 - Draw a NPN/BJT symbol.
 - What's the difference between a BJT and MOSFET?
 - Draw IV curve.